 For many people, waking up is the hardest part of the day.
 Night owls often find getting up early in the morning difficult, even with an alarm clock.
-The idea of rising at an appropriately early time, on a daily basis, without one can feel like a pipe dream.
-Nonetheless, it’s possible, and studies suggest that it’s beneficial to your health.

 It’s best to wake up naturally if you can, as this ensures your sleep cycle reaches its conclusion, allowing you to awaken more refreshed and recharged.
 Also, you won’t have the stressful blare of an alarm scaring you awake.
 People who wake up naturally are mentally sharper throughout the day.

 However, alarm clocks are more reliable for waking up on time, especially if you’re not an early bird.
 Use gentler versions if you must use an alarm clock or shift your sleep routine.
 Choose those with a sunlight emulator or soft nature sounds to awaken you rather than a startling alarm.

 Is It Better to Wake Up Naturally or With an Alarm?

 As relatively new inventions, alarm clocks are effective but also a nuisance for our body chemistry.

 We have many complicated, interconnected mechanisms regulating our sleeping and waking processes developed over thousands of years to ensure good results.
 Our natural wake-up process begins over an hour before we open our eyes.

 Alarm clocks, by contrast, cut through our sleep and disrupt our circadian rhythms by using stressful sounds to cause a sudden awakening.
 This is effective for ensuring we wake up exactly when we need to.
 However, it also causes stress and can leave us feeling groggy.

 This is especially true if alarms wake us before we can finish our natural sleep cycle.
 According to the CDC, 1 in 3 adults don’t get enough sleep, so it may be time to reconsider how we wake.